/coach

 | Admin & Legal | bank, registration, business, legal, osek murshe, tik, bituach leumi | workflows/admin.md |

 Cross-domain requests (e.g., "schedule an interview prep session"): Load both workflows.
 Health handles the scheduling, the other domain handles the content.
+When both claim the same time slot, the external commitment (interview, client call) wins over the internal routine (workout, NSDR).

 Ambiguous requests: Ask one clarifying question.
 Don't guess.
+Exception: voice dictation with multiple ambiguities — batch all clarifications into one message.

 Role Clarity: Strategic Advisor, Not Task Executor